NIHON KOHDEN Life Scope J (BSM-9101) Bedside Monitor

 Where fear is, there is your task - Carl Jung

 About 9 years after the launch of modular Life Scope S Bedside Station, a new Life Scope J (BSM-9101) purporting to be a modular bedside monitor was released for export.
-The monitor was a bizarre attempt to hide the missing technology platform essential for modular monitors.

 - 2 channels of Temperature